 Definition Of Maintenance Management

-CMMS (Computer Aided Maintenance Management) is an essential element for any organized and functional production.
+CMMS (Computerized maintenance management system) software solution is an essential element for any organized and functional production.
 It allows companies to visualize and manage their resources while controlling factors such as time and cost.
-The CMMS computer system ensures maximum efficiency of the manufacturing process, services and associated facilities.
+The CMMS computer system ensures maximum efficiency of the manufacturing process, services, and associated facilities.
 It is a tool that helps to guarantee a sustainable and satisfactory quality of production, and which in a way, ensures the safety and protection of employees and the environment.

 Importance Of CMMS